lihararora/lihararora.github.io/about.md

 Hey there!
 Welcome to my personal website! :-)

 My name is Rahil Arora.
-I recently graduated from the [Johns Hopkins Universty - Information Security Institute](http://isi.jhu.edu) with a Master's in Security Informatics.
+I am a Security Engineer at [iSEC Partners](https://www.isecpartners.com/), living and working in San Francisco Bay Area.
+I graduated from the [Johns Hopkins Universty - Information Security Institute](http://isi.jhu.edu) with a Master's in Security Informatics.
 My primary areas of interest include Cryptography, Web Application Security and Network Security.
 [Email me](mailto:contact@rahilarora.com) to get more professional inforamtion (or to request my CV).

 ### Hobbies